Podcast - Latest Episode

 614. A.S.a.P. / Silver and Gold.
 1989.
 2.5/5

 The first three songs on the album, although immediately bringing to the fore the synth/keyboard aspect of the band which sets it apart from the true heavy metal genre, are good hard rock songs, which show off the best of the band.
-"The Lion", they previously mentioned "Silver and Gold" and "Down the Wire" showcase Adrian's lead vocals in a band setting, and his guitar work is instantly a stand out from partners Barnett and Colwell.
-These three songs are the best on the album.
+"The Lion" immediately showcases Adrian’s lead vocal in its best aspect, energetic, forthright and with enough emotional toughness to be the highlight of the track, lifted by a solid riff and great solo in the middle of the song.
+As an opener it is a great start.
+The title track “Silver and Gold” follows, a less guitar and more keyboard standout song, which given the three guitarists in the band does seem a little odd.
+The three part vocal melodies during the song can be slightly off-putting as well.
+“Down the Wire” is the second single released from the album, settling into a mainstream rock theme flavoured again with synth, though not as overpowering.
+Adrian’s vocals at times through the track have a Springsteen character about them, though in a harder fashion that The Boss’s music.
+All three of these tracks showcase Adrian's lead vocals in a band setting, and really do show his singing ability away from short opportunities in a backing role in his other band, and his guitar work is instantly a stand out from partners Barnett and Colwell.
+These three songs are by far the best on the album.

-Even taking in the fact that this album never had any pretence of being a heavy metal album, it does eventually come to disappoint.
-It has a few moments of clarity, where you can see some good coming into the world, but overall this just doesn't cut it.
-Fans of all ages - 1989 and 2012 included - will see that the story hasn't really changed much because of this.
+Even taking into the fact that this album never had any pretence of being a heavy metal album, it does eventually come to disappoint.
+It has a few moments of clarity, where you can hear some good coming into the world, but overall this just doesn't cut it.
+Fans of all ages - 1989 and 2024 included - will see that the story hasn't really changed much over time.
+As an historical antiquity, it is worth experiencing.
+Beyond that, there are a lot of better albums out there.

 Saturday, June 16, 2012